spncrptrsn/spncrptrsn.github.io/index.md

 ### The ideas behind Armor-Based Saving Throws

-Divinity: Original Sin 2's armor system took the guess-work out of setting status effects, sacrificing some of the excitement that can come from uncertainty: the elation of succeeding on a 20% attempt to petrify some monstrosity bearing down on you, the affront of getting hit by a hail mary 5% charm arrow.
+Divinity: Original Sin 2's armor system took the guess-work out of setting status effects, sacrificing some of the excitement that can come from uncertainty: the elation of succeeding on a last-ditch 20% attempt to petrify some monstrosity bearing down on you, the affront of getting hit by a hail mary 5% charm arrow.

 Armor-Based Saving Throws is my attempt to inject a little bit of D&D-style debuffing and XCOM-style risk management gameplay into D:OS 2.
 Implementing a fully stat-based saving throw system would have thrown out what was great about 'health bar' armor: how it allows the player to point to a unit and know exactly how vulnerable it is; how it makes the player work for debuffs by softening up a target first.
 ABST retains these strengths, but turns a unit's percentage of armor remaining into their _chance_ to resist physical or magic debuffs.